giuseppe-messi/giuseppe-messi/README.md

 ### 🧩 [Examples & Micro-demos](https://github.com/giuseppe-messi/react-lab-mono/tree/main/apps)

 Inside [apps/](https://github.com/giuseppe-messi/react-lab-mono/tree/main/apps) you'll find:
-- A `docs/` directory containing the Storybook project.
+- A `docs/` directory containing the Storybook project. ( ❌ Coming Soon )
 - A set of focused example apps, each highlighting specific core skills.

 Every project is backed by unit and integration tests using Jest and React Testing Library.
 I also automate linting, formatting, and type-checking using ESLint and TypeScript configuration files.